studerus/pepper-android-realtime-chat/README.md

 - **"Turn [direction] [degrees]"** - Rotate in place (left/right, 15-180 degrees)
 - **"Approach him/her"** - Intelligently approach a detected person for interaction
 - **"Come to me"** - Alternative command to approach the user
+- **"Follow me"** - Continuously follow the nearest person at a specified distance
+  - *"Follow me at 1 meter distance"* - Follows the user maintaining 1m distance
+  - *"Please follow me"* - Uses default 1m distance
+  - Pepper tracks and follows the person until stopped or the person is lost
+- **"Stop following"** - Stop the active follow action
+  - *"Stop following me"* - Alternative command to stop following

 #### Gaze Control
 - **"Look at [target]"** - Directs Pepper's gaze towards a specific 3D position relative to robot base